 Novel excerpts should be able to stand alone as a complete work.

 - We especially encourage poets from underrepresented or historically marginalized backgrounds or circumstances to submit work to Philadelphia Stories.

 - Up to three poems may be submitted in one submission period; each poem is not to exceed 36 lines.
 Poems may be single spaced (unlike prose submissions which should be double spaced).
 Poems that exceed 36 lines/one page may not be considered.

 - Submit each poem in its own single document/attachment.
+Start a new submission for each poem.
 This will allow the submitter to WITHDRAW work that is accepted elsewhere as we DO expect some poets to make simultaneous submissions to multiple journals.
 Submitted documents that include multiple poems may not be considered.